rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

 A node tree represents a hierarchy of sets of nodes (H0).

 Note that any subset of H0 represents a forest of such hierarchies.
-However, under certain circumstances, that forest may represent a single hierarchy (e.g. H1 and H2).
+However, and under certain circumstances, a subset may represent a single hierarchy (e.g. H1 and H2).

 **Memory hook**